Need A Happiness Boost? Spend Your Money To Buy Time, Not More Stuff

 Then, on the other weekend, the participants got another $40 to spend on a material purchase.
 They could choose anything they wanted within that budget.
 "One person bought polo shirts," Dunn says.
 "Another participant bought wine that she described as fancy."

-After each weekend purchase, the researchers called the participants on the phone and asked how they were feeling.
-The participants reported "how much positive emotion they'd been experiencing [and] how much negative emotion they'd been experiencing," Dunn explains.
+After each weekend purchase, the researchers called the participants and asked how they were feeling.
+The participants reported how much "positive emotion" they'd been experiencing and how much "negative emotion," Dunn explains.

 When the study participants spent money on time-saving services, they reported more positive emotion.